Webb leads Father McGivney to first regional championship with career-best effort

 The Griffins certainly gleaned a lot from those early beatings.

-Webb pumped in a career-high 28 points on Friday to lead the Glen Carbon-based school to a 53-27 win over Metro-East Lutheran in the championship game of the Class 1A Edwardsville Regional at Lutheran High.
+Webb pumped in a career-high 28 points last Friday to lead the Glen Carbon-based school to a 53-27 win over hist Metro-East Lutheran in the championship game of the Class 1A Metro-East Lutheran Regional.

-McGivney (25-7) will face Carrollton (22-6) in the semifinal round of the Centralia Sectional at Christ Our Rock at 7 p.m. on Monday.
+McGivney (25-7) was scheduled to face Carrollton (22-6) in the semifinal round of the Centralia Sectional at Christ Our Rock after Journal press time Monday.
+For up-to-date results, visit stlhighschoolsports,com.

 The regional championship is the first for the program, which is in its fourth season of competing on the varsity level.